 In 2014 Inspectors for Crystal Cruses found the hull to be

-in good condition. (~5% wear.
-Regulations require less than 10% wear.)
+in good condition.
+(5% wear.
+SOLAS Regulations require less than 10% wear.)

-But it needs paint and corrosion prevention to survive.
+But it needs paint (and corrosion prevention) to survive.

-collective work as a nation.
+It represents our collective work as a nation.
 And I believe that's worth saving.

 Before coming to Philadelphia, previous owners prepped the interior

 for refurbishment.
 The interior is metal framing intended for refit.

 Occasional walking tours are available for $150, but only to members.

 The marine terminal provides security and somewhat limited parking.

 So google 'images' and youtube also offer a good tour.

 The S.S.
 United States is run by a small non-profit which gives about 70% of